We discuss what you need to know about hypnobirthing and the potential advantages and disadvantages of using this technique in labour and birth.

 - NICE states that women who choose to use hypnosis during childbirth should be supported in doing so (NICE, 2014).

-- A review of the evidence suggested hypnosis might help to reduce the pain of labour and does not seem to have any adverse effects on outcomes (Smith et al, 2006; RCM, 2014).
+- A review of the evidence suggested hypnosis might help to reduce the pain of labour and does not seem to have any adverse effects on outcomes (Smith et al, 2006).

 What are the disadvantages?

-- There can be a difference between what you expect to or hope will happen during labour and the reality of your birth experience (Tommy’s, 2018).
+- There can be a difference between what you expect to or hope will happen during labour and the reality of your birth experience.

-- Hypnobirthing courses can be expensive.
+- Hypnobirthing courses are an additional cost.
 Although in some parts of the UK, NHS hospitals have introduced free hypnobirthing classes (Which?, 2018).

 How do I find out more about hypnobirthing?

-- Ask your midwife whether there are any local antenatal courses that might include hypnobirthing (Which?, 2018).
+- Ask your midwife whether there are any local antenatal courses that might include hypnobirthing.

 - Ask friends and family members about their birth experiences and talk to those who have tried hypnobirthing.